 In this video, you will set up your spreadsheet to organize data about housing options.

-Each row will contain one housing option, like an apartment, house, or room for rent.
+Each row will contain one housing choice.

-In the first column, type “Option.”
+In the first column, type “Options.”

 You will list the housing options you find in this column.